jpmorganchase/salt-ds/.changeset/rare-turkeys-change.md

 "@salt-ds/core": patch
 ---

-Fix padding when Switch used with left aligned Form field label
+Fix padding when Switch used with left/right aligned FormFieldLabel